xu-cheng/pbc-bindings/README.md

 ### SWIG

 [SWIG](http://www.swig.org) offers bindings in a variety of high-level programming languages.
-Currently Python and Ruby are supported and tested.
+Currently Python and Ruby bindings are supported and tested.
+However, it should be relatively easy to build binding in any language supported by SWIG.
+The SWIG interface files are located in `swig/` folder.

 * Python
 ```bash